Upon arriving at the park, we were both very impressed with the location of the park, all the rides around the lake

 And up we went!
 Trying to be all artsy but the ride was sinking which made it hard (fact!
-They blast air into the ground to stop this)
+They blast air into the gr

 In 1996 within the Berkshire countryside, a defunct Safari park was invaded by bricks.
 Bricks that would mark the way for Legoland Windsor which would become the second Lego theme park in the world after Billund.
 Home to a boating school, driving school, Lego model village, A pirate log flume and more, the park was truly a unique place especially in it's early years.

 Twenty Years on, the park is now part of the Merlin machine currently operating six (and counting) Legoland parks and